RaphaelHaddad/terrain_engine/README.md

-# Computer Graphics: Project 2 - Terrain Engine
+# Computer Graphics: Terrain Engine

 ## Overview
 This project involves constructing a 3D scene that includes a sky, moving water, and an island.
 The main goals and tasks of the project include: